Ural Mountains: History

 In the 1550s, after the Tsardom of Russia had defeated the Khanate of Kazan and proceeded to gradually annex the lands of the Bashkirs, the Russians finally reached the southern part of the mountain chain.
-In 1574 they founded Ufa.
+In 1574, they founded Ufa.
 The upper reaches of the Kama and Chusovaya in the Middle Ural, still unexplored, as well as parts of Transuralia still held by the hostile Siberian Khanate, were granted to the Stroganovs by several decrees of the tsar in 1558–1574.
 The Stroganovs land provided the staging ground for Yermak's incursion into Siberia.
 Yermak crossed the Ural from the Chusovaya to the Tagil around 1581.
-In 1597 Babinov's road was built across the Ural from Solikamsk to the valley of the Tura, where the town of Verkhoturye (Upper Tura) was founded in 1598.
+In 1597, Babinov's road was built across the Ural from Solikamsk to the valley of the Tura, where the town of Verkhoturye (Upper Tura) was founded in 1598.
 Customs was established in Verkhoturye shortly thereafter and the road was made the only legal connection between European Russia and Siberia for a long time.
-In 1648 the town of Kungur was founded at the western foothills of the Middle Ural.
-During the 17th century the first deposits of iron and copper ores, mica, gemstones and other minerals were discovered in the Ural.
+In 1648, the town of Kungur was founded at the western foothills of the Middle Ural.
+During the 17th century, the first deposits of iron and copper ores, mica, gemstones and other minerals were discovered in the Ural.

 Iron and copper smelting works emerged.
-They multiplied particularly quickly during the reign of Peter I of Russia.
-In 1720–1722 he commissioned Vasily Tatishchev to oversee and develop the mining and smelting works in the Ural.
+In particular, the Gumyoshevsky mine was established in 1702 at an ancient copper deposit known since Bronze Age — so-called "legendary" Copper Mountain which also produced malachite.
+Mining intensified particularly quickly during the reign of Peter I of Russia.
+In 1720–1722, he commissioned Vasily Tatishchev to oversee and develop the mining and smelting works in the Ural.
 Tatishchev proposed a new copper smelting factory in Yegoshikha, which would eventually become the core of the city of Perm and a new iron smelting factory on the Iset, which would become the largest in the world at the time of construction and give birth to the city of Yekaterinburg.
 Both factories were actually founded by Tatishchev's successor, Georg Wilhelm de Gennin, in 1723.
 Tatishchev returned to the Ural on the order of Empress Anna to succeed de Gennin in 1734–1737.
 Transportation of the output of the smelting works to the markets of European Russia necessitated the construction of the Siberian Route from Yekaterinburg across the Ural to Kungur and Yegoshikha (Perm) and further to Moscow, which was completed in 1763 and rendered Babinov's road obsolete.
-In 1745 gold was discovered in the Ural at Beryozovskoye and later at other deposits.
+In 1745, gold was discovered in the Ural at Beryozovskoye and later at other deposits.
 It has been mined since 1747.